 KP Snacks are more famous for their nuts which they started producing in 1948, although the brand "KP The No.1 Nut" didn't start until 1953.
 The company itself founded in 1853 as Kenyon & Son and became part of United Biscuits in 1968.
 The KP initials originally stood for Kenyon Produce.

-Comedian Lenny Henry helped to advertise this slightly unusual snack back in the 80s.
-I suppose square crisps aren't unusual now as they come in all shapes and sizes, but I do remember they had quite a different taste to the normal Smiths crisps.
+Smiths produced quite a wide variety of snacks back in the day, and I remember when comedian Lenny Henry helped to advertise a slightly unusual snack back in the 80s called square crisps.
+Such crisps aren't unusual now as they come in all shapes and sizes, but I do remember they had quite a different taste to the normal Smiths crisps.
 I used to like Salt 'N Shake and occasionally you would get more than one salt packet in the bag - this made me extremely excited!
-Hmm, it takes a lot more to excite kids these days!
+Hmm, it takes a lot more to excite kids these days.

 You can now get them in fifteen varieties, and the chip shop curry one sounds interesting.
 In the 80s it was Golden Wonder who produced the snack, but the brand was sold to Unilever in 1995, and they sold Golden Wonder to Tayto in 2006.
 However, Unilever kept the Pot Noodle brand and are still selling them today.